 Prospective and renewing member agencies will be invoiced at the beginning of the year when the Membership Registration and Renewal Form is sent.
 Membership dues must be paid by the deadline indicated in the invoice in order for the member to remain in good standing.
 CLINIC will send up to two payment reminders.

 CLINIC does not provide a payment plan or sliding scale.
 Members pay a reduced fee of half the annual amount above if the application is approved between July through December.
 All renewals are invoiced at full, annual amount.
 Membership dues are invoiced at the beginning of the year when the annual renewal process begins.

-CLINIC Member Benefits
+CLINIC Member Benefits for 2021